 3.6.4.2 Deluge Sprinkler System.
-A sprinkler system employing open sprinklers that are attached to a piping system that is connected to a water supply through a valve that is opened by the operation of a detection system installed in the same areas as the sprinklers.
-When this valve opens, water flows into the piping system and discharges from all sprinklers attached thereto.
-[13, 2010]
+A sprinkler system employing open sprinklers or nozzles that are attached to a piping system that is connected to a water supply through a valve that is opened by the operation of a detection system installed in the same areas as the sprinklers or the nozzles.
+When this valve opens, water flows into the piping system and discharges from all sprinklers or nozzles attached thereto.
+[13, 2013]

 3.6.4.3 Dry Pipe Sprinkler System.
 A sprinkler system employing automatic sprinklers that are attached to a piping system containing air or nitrogen under pressure, the release of which (as from the opening of a sprinkler) permits the water pressure to open a valve known as a dry pipe valve, and the water then flows into the piping system and out the opened sprinklers.
-[13, 2010]
+[13, 2013]